Rahjael/TexTile.js/README.md

 - *Algorithms/Internal stuff:*
   - [x] Shortest length with grid: this is a greedy algorithm that uses a grid to keep track of where the pieces are.
 It is not 100% safe but it works fine most of the time.
 It arranges the pieces prioritising the least amount of linear fabric to buy.

+  - [x] Shortest length with grid (deeper scan): this is a slightly improved version in terms of precision, trading off some speed.
+With very big areas it can get a bit slower than the basic version but the time increment is negligeable for common use, while the result is consistently better.

+  - [x] assign ~~radio buttons~~ dropdown selector for different algorithms

-  - [ ] assign radio buttons to different algorithms
+  - [ ] have sorter test many different algorithms before suggesting a solution

   - [ ] implement an algorithm with a different criterion, prioritising the biggest amount of available squared area after the pieces have been arranged.
-I have a vague idea of how to do this, but I need more time.
+I have a vague idea of how to do this, but it may take a while.

-  - [ ] (for a later time) try to implement an algorithm that doesn't need an underlying grid and manages to arrange the pieces only using vertices coordinates.
-I have no idea how to do this, but I will try if I find the time.
+  - [ ] (for a later time) try to implement an algorithm that doesn't need an underlying grid and manages to arrange the pieces only using vertices coordinates and compute everything using only linear algebra.
+I am not ready to try this, but I will in the future.